TerrenceSiau0304/FIT2101/README.md

 # Y2 Project Management project done with MERN stack

-This project is done together with a team of 6, where I mainly focus on Backend and database works.
+This project is done together with a team of 6, where I mainly focus on web functionality, backend and database works.

 # Getting Started with Create React App